-Evidently, the scenario in Olukotun (2008), is consistent with the scenario that existed in rural Bangladesh when Grameen Bank was formed; hence one of the objectives was crafted to reflect and promote inclusiveness of the rural populace i.e" bringing the disadvantaged, mostly women, from the poorest households, within the fold of an organizational format which they can understand and manage by themselves".
+It is conjectured that the scenario in Olukotun (2008), is consistent with the scenario that existed in rural Bangladesh when Grameen Bank was formed; hence one of the objectives was crafted to reflect and promote inclusiveness of the rural populace i.e." bringing the disadvantaged, mostly women, from the poorest households, within the fold of an organizational format which they can understand and manage by themselves".
 Even at retirement, Professor Yunus was careful in choosing his words during his written communication with the MFI members.
 As stated in Yunus (2011) "Our lives will be moulded around these four principles ----".

-In the statement of Objectives, and the communication from Professor Yunus, terminology usage, reveals application of esprit de corps, which is a bonding principle for inclusiveness.
+The terminology usage, in Grameen Bank's statement of Objectives, and the communication from Professor Yunus, reveals application of esprit de corps, which is a bonding principle for inclusiveness.
 Esprit de corps is an essential ingredient in a Movement and an MFI, which lacks this bonding among its membership may not be successful in its social mission.
-The same bonding is indicated in the Village

-Banker concept, proposed in Article Base (2011) ; and it is indicated also in the operating mechanism of the Village Welfare Society at the Indian State of West Bengal,
+The same bonding is indicated in the Village Banker concept, proposed in Article Base (2011) ; and it is indicated also in the operating mechanism of the Village Welfare Society at the Indian State of West Bengal,